Consent, Privacy, and Clinic Policies

 Informed Consent

-This means you have the right to understand the nature of therapy, the approach being used, potential risks and benefits, fees, confidentiality, and your right to withdraw at any time before agreeing to proceed.
-This includes understanding that psychotherapy is distinct from psychiatry, medical care, legal advice, or crisis services and that outcomes can not be guaranteed.
+Psychotherapy services are provided only with your informed and voluntary consent.
+This means you have the right to understand the nature of therapy, approaches used, potential risks and benefits, fees, confidentiality, and your right to withdraw at any time.

 How Consent Is Provided